 Short-term disasters can bring on a myriad of medical situations and they can occur very quickly.
 Because of the disaster, roads may be impassable, or in some cases, the hospitals may be at capacity and cannot take in any more patients.
 With that in mind, it is important to know what the most common medical emergencies are and prepare accordingly for them.
-In 2006, The National Hospital Ambulatory Medical Care Survey (NHAMCS) released a 2006 Emergency Department Summary that gathered statistics of emergency department use, including the most common reasons adults and children sought medical care and treatment.
+In 2006, The National Hospital Ambulatory Medical Care Survey (NHAMCS) released a 2006 Emergency Department Summary that gathered statistics of emergency department use, including the most common reasons adults and children seeking medical care and treatment.
 Having medical supplies that could assist in these common medical emergencies would be proactive on your part.

 - Children fever